xor2003/masm2c/README.md

 How to run to convert your masm 16 bit source to C:
 -------------------------------

+First your code should be compilable with uasm(jwasm)/masm6, link5/tlink and working on DOS.

 masm2c.py <some.asm>

-(Some source code modification might also required to build)
+(Small source code modification might also be required to build)

 IDA Pro Free https://www.scummvm.org/news/20180331/